A Survey on Deep Learning Event Extraction: Approaches and Applications: Introduction

 \subsection{Contributions}

-For the traditional event extraction method, the feature designing is necessary, while for the deep learning event extraction method, the feature can be end-to-end extracted by deep learning models.
-We comprehensively analyze the existing deep learning-based event extraction methods and outlook for future research work.
+For the traditional event extraction method, the feature designing is necessary, while for the deep learning event extraction method on general domain, the features can be end-to-end extracted by deep learning models.
+The existing reviews mainly introduce the extraction of subject events, where there are few event extraction methods based on deep learning models \cite{DBLP:journals/dss/HogenboomFKJC16, DBLP:conf/lpkm/MejriA17, DBLP:journals/access/XiangW19}.
+In recent years, a large number of event extraction methods have been proposed, and the event extraction methods based on Transformer have achieved significant improvement \cite{DBLP:conf/acl/YangFQKL19}.
+Furthermore, event extraction is no longer limited to classification and sequence annotation manner \cite{DBLP:conf/acl/LiJH13, DBLP:conf/acl/ChenXLZ015, DBLP:conf/naacl/NguyenCG16}, but can also be formulated in machine reading comprehension and generation \cite{DBLP:conf/emnlp/DuC20, DBLP:conf/emnlp/LiPCWPLZ20} manner.
+Therefore, we comprehensively analyze the existing deep learning-based event extraction methods on general domain and outlook for future research work.
 The main contributions of this paper are as follows:

-\begin{itemize} \item We introduce the event extraction technology, review the development history of event extraction methods, and point out that the event extraction method based on deep learning has become the mainstream.
-We summarize the necessary information of deep learning models according to year of publication in Table~\ref{tab:BasicInformation}, including models, domain, venues, datasets and subtasks. \item We analyze various deep learning-based extraction paradigm and models, including their advantages and disadvantages in detail.
+\begin{itemize} \item We introduce the general domain event extraction technology, review the development history of event extraction methods, and point out that the event extraction methods with deep learning have become the mainstream.
+We summarize the necessary information of deep learning models according to year of publication in Table~\ref{tab:BasicInformation}. \item We analyze various deep learning-based extraction paradigm and models, including their advantages and disadvantages in detail.
 We introduce the currently available datasets and give the formulation of main evaluation metrics.
-We summarize the necessary information of primary datasets in Table~\ref{tab:datasets}, such as the number of categories, language and data addresses. \item We summarize event extraction accuracy scores on ACE 2005 dataset in Table~\ref{tab:evaluation} and conclude the review by discussing the future research trends facing the event extraction. \end{itemize}
+We summarize the necessary information of primary datasets in Table~\ref{tab:datasets}. \item We summarize event extraction accuracy scores on ACE 2005 dataset in Table~\ref{ace} and event extraction applications.
+We conclude the review by discussing the future research trends facing the event extraction. \end{itemize}